jakeloggins/Clod/readme.md

 Advanced Topics
 ---------------

 Check out the [Clod Sketch Library](https://github.com/jakeloggins/Clod-sketch-library) to see what you can do with Clod.
-If you don't see something useful, [make your own sketch](https://github.com/jakeloggins/Clod-sketch-library#custom-sketch-protocol) or [email a suggestion]().
+If you don't see something useful, [make your own sketch](https://github.com/jakeloggins/Clod-sketch-library#custom-sketch-protocol) or send me a suggestion on gitter.

 Don't like the Crouton interface?
 Everything in Clod is managed by MQTT messages.
 Crouton is simply one of many ways to send and receive them.
-Familiarize yourself with the [data structure](https://github.com/jakeloggins/crouton-new/blob/master/example_of_objects.md) and make your own interface.
+Familiarize yourself with the [data structure](https://github.com/jakeloggins/Clod-scripts/blob/master/README.md) and make your own interface.

 Want to add a non-espressif device?
 Use the example [python](https://github.com/jakeloggins/Clod-scripts/tree/master/clients/python) and [arduino](https://github.com/jakeloggins/Clod-scripts/tree/master/clients/non_esp_arduino_example_basic_blink) clients.